eliona-smart-building-assistant/open-bos-app/USER_GUIDE.md

 ## Configuration

 The OpenBOS app requires configuration through Eliona’s settings interface.
-Below are the general steps and details needed to configure the app effectively.
+Below are the steps needed to configure the app.

 ### Registering the app in OpenBOS Service